ripple/opensource.ripple.com/docs/xls-68-sponsored-fees-and-reserves/concepts/sponsored-fees-and-reserves.md

 ## How Sponsorship Works

+XRP Ledger accounts can be sponsored in one of two ways: **co-signing** or **pre-funding**.
-XRP Ledger accounts can include signatures from sponsors in their transactions, allowing sponsors to pay the transaction cost and the reserve for any accounts or objects created in the transaction.
-Alternatively, sponsors can pre-fund fees or reserves if they do not want to co-sign every sponsored transaction.
+Co-signing requires sponsors to sign each transaction, allowing them to pay the transaction cost and the reserve for any accounts or objects created in the transaction.
+Pre-funding lets sponsors allocate funds in advance to cover fees and reserves so they do not need to sign every sponsored transaction.

 For example, consider Spencer (sponsor) who wants to cover costs for Alice (sponsee):